Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: The symmetry

 \end{widetext}

-We use the finite temperature representation of the Green's function, where $\beta$ is the usual inverse of the temperature $1/k_{B}T$ and $\omega_{n}=2n\pi/\beta$ is a bosonic Matsubara frequency.
-The imaginary part is obtained by performing the analytical continuation in the frequency domain $i\omega_{n} \rightarrow \omega + i\delta$, with $\delta$ being a small scattering rate.
-The Green's functions $G_{\mathbf{k}}$ can be expressed directly in terms of the elements in their eigenbasis, i.e. $G_{\mathbf{k}}^{\pm}(i\nu_{n'})= 1/(i\nu_{n'}- E_{\mathbf{k}}^{\pm})$, by invoking the $E_{\mathbf{k}}$ eigenvalues in Eq.(\ref{eigenvalues}), with $\nu_{n'}=(2n+1)\pi/\beta$ being the fermionic Matsubara frequency.
-Notice that we can define a different vertex for that A$_{2g}$ symmetry, that differs from the one coming from the effective mass approximation (see next section), that now happens to be defined as
+We use the finite temperature representation of Matsubara Green's functions \cite{Mahan}, where $\beta=1/k_{B}T$ is the usual inverse of the temperature, and $\omega_{m}=2m\pi/\beta$ is the bosonic Matsubara frequency.
+We perform the analytical continuation in the frequency domain $i\omega_{m} \rightarrow \omega + i\delta$, and extract the imaginary part of the correlation function as the Raman response.
+The parameter $\delta$ is defined as a small scattering rate.
+The Green functions are expressed in terms of the elements of eigenbasis, i.e. $G^{\pm}(\bm{k};i\nu_{n})= 1/(i\nu_{n}- E^{\pm}(\bm{k}))$.
+The $E(\bm{k})$ is the eigenvalues introduced in Sec.\ref{secII} and $\nu_{n}=(2n+1)\pi/\beta$ are the fermionic Matsubara frequencies.
+As a results, we obtain a new vertex for the $A_{2g}$ symmetry that is different from the effective mass approximation \cite{Devereaux1997}

-This vertex definition resembles the commutation relation between the first derivatives of $h_{\mathbf{k}}$ with respect to the components $k_{x}$ and $k_{y}$.
-It is nonzero if we take the derivatives of Eq.(\ref{E_matrix}) and it represent the vertex that could be associated with a Resonant process.
-Regarding that a resonant Raman process must have a fourth order vertex, our correlation function in Eq.(\ref{A2g_correlation}) satisfy this requirement.
-In the Appendix \ref{appB}, we explain how we can extract the A$_{2g}$ response in terms of a matrix algebra by making use of the direct Pauli matrices.

-Proceeding with the numerical analysis, we compute the correlation function for A$_{2g}$ in Eq.(\ref{A2g_correlation}).
-We take the $T\rightarrow0$ limit and keep $t_{1}$ activated.
-The plots in Fig.\ref{fig6} represent the results for the A$_{2g}$ symmetry at the modulated and chiral SL phases.
-Whereas in Fig.\ref{fig7} we display the feature of the Raman response in the presence of the $m$ parameter.

-In Figs.\ref{fig6}(\textbf{a})-(\textbf{b}), we vary the values of parameters for the spin liquids.
-The space groups for each of these figures are the Nos 126 and 128, respectively.
-By increasing the values of $\Delta_{m}$ or $\Delta_{c}$, in both cases, we observe the enhancement of the signal by increasing the values of $\Delta_{m}$ or $\Delta_{c}$.
-The lineshape for both phases are similar assuming a Drude response.
-No gap is observed for both states.

-We also verify the effect of varying $m$ for both $\Delta_{m}$ and $\Delta_{c}$ fixed.
-The results are shown in Fig.\ref{fig7}(\textbf{c})-(\textbf{d}).
-In this situation, we have the presence of the gap as a consequence of $m$.
-However no significant change is observed in the lineshape, for both symmetries.
-Note that, since the space groups Nos 126 and 128 are subgroups of the No 123, the coexistence between the parameter $m$ with a non zero $\Delta_{m}$ or $\Delta_{c}$ still corresponds to those particular groups.

-At this point, we would like to make a connection between our theoretical results and the hidden order (HO) phase in URu$_{2}$Si$_{2}$.
-Despite almost forty years of investigation, the nature of this mysterious phase remains a puzzle.
-A vast arsenal of experimental techniques have been employed over the years to investigate the HO phase (for a recent review see \cite{Mydosh2011,Knafo2017}), and, more recently, the Raman scattering \cite{Buhot2014, Kung2015, Buhot2015, Buhot2017} should be included in this list.
-The results from Raman provided new experimental constraints for the theoretical propositions to explain the HO.
-We briefly summarize some of these results.